-In order to promote and maintain high professional standards of sports officiating, and to engender a spirit of mutual respect and cooperation between coaches, athletic directors, other interested parties and the sports officials of this area, the West Michigan Officials’ Association is organized and established.
+In order to promote and maintain high professional standards of sports officiating, and to engender a spirit of mutual respect and cooperation between coaches, athletic directors, other interested parties and the sports officials of this area, the West Michigan Officials Association is organized and established.

-This organization shall be called THE WEST MICHIGAN OFFICIALS ASSOCIATION, INC. It is a nonprofit, charitable organization.
+This organization shall be called THE WEST MICHIGAN OFFICIALS ASSOCIATION, INC. (WMOA) It is a nonprofit, charitable organization.

 The administrative authority of the Association shall be vested in the following elected officers:

-6. Football Registrar
+5. Football Registrar

-7. Basketball Registrar
+6. Basketball Registrar

-8. Football Program Chairperson
+7. Football Program Chair

-9. Basketball Program Chairperson
+8. Basketball Program Chair

 These elected officers shall comprise the BOARD OF DIRECTORS of the Association.